-Covered expenses also include charges made by a birthing center as described under Alternatives to Hospital Care.
+Covered expenses for a birthing center are described under Alternatives to Hospital Care.

-Note: Covered expenses also include services and supplies provided for circumcision of the newborn during the stay.
+Note: Covered expenses also include services and supplies provided for circumcision.

 Prosthetic Devices

 Covered expenses include charges made for internal and external prosthetic devices and special appliances, if the device or appliance improves or restores body part function that has been lost or damaged by illness, injury or congenital defect.
 Covered expenses also include instruction and incidental supplies needed to use a covered prosthetic device.